Register of New Zealand

 CHISHOLM, Dr George Shannon M.B., Ch.B.(NZ), D.T.M.& H.(Eng)

 w.
 Nerolei Noeline b.
 20.3.1930 m.
-28.2.1956 – A registered General & Maternity Nurse and Senior Shorthand typiste.
+28.2.1956 – A registered General and Maternity Nurse and Senior Shorthand typiste.

-He received his secondary education in Alexandra before commencing studies for an engineering degree at the University
+He received his secondary education in Alexandra and at St Andrew's College in Christchurch before commencing

-of Canterbury.
-Worked concurrently part-time as a Laboratory Assistant in the University Chemistry Dept. After deciding to
+Assistant in the University Chemistry Dept. After deciding to pursue his childhood dream to study medicine he repeated

-Medical School where he studied from 1953 to 1960.
+studied from 1953 to 1958.

 Upon graduation worked as a House Surgeon and Locum in several medical practices.

-Missionary to India, appointed 5.2.1961
+Missionary to India, appointed 5 February 1961

 Undertook basic Missionary training at All Saints College, Sydney 1961

-To London to study tropical medicine 1.8.1962, Diploma of Tropical Medicine 1963.
+To London to study tropical medicine, 1 August 1962, Diploma of Tropical Medicine 1963.

-Sailed from London for India 1.4.1963
+Sailed from London for India, 1 April 1963

-Full time language study at the Landour and Allahabad Missionary Training Schools 1963
+Full time language study at the Landour and Allahabad Missionary Training Schools, 1963

 Post-Graduate study at Christchurch Hospital 1968, Locum Christchurch July 1969.